UAE logistics actively mitigates disruption

 Multi-sourcing meanwhile has allowed diversification of risk by reducing dependency on a single partner, supplier, or source market.

 “These changes are also helping curb carbon emissions,” says Alawadhi.
 “As the source moves closer to the customer, the carbon footprint too reduces in proportion.”

 Many major corporations such as American logistics giant Amazon have advanced with large renewable energy investments, indicating their commitment to reduce the emissions of their freight and logistics operations.

 Authorities and corporations have also turned to ramping up in-country logistics capabilities, with links to wider distribution networks.
 Storage hubs are moving as close as possible to the end-consumer while multi-modal transport modes are allowing goods to be moved through various channels.

 For example, Amazon announced the launch of a 4,700 square-metre delivery station in Abu Dhabi in June, geared at enhancing and servicing same-day and next-day deliveries.

 Moving forward, the bulk of investments are expected to be directed into digitalisation and improved green credentials within the logistics industry in the UAE.

-“The UAE has laid the groundwork for a competitive logistics sector, in the form of ports, business parks and economic zones,” says an expert at the club.
+“The UAE has laid the groundwork for a competitive logistics sector, in the form of ports, business parks and economic zones,” says Alawadhi.
 “Now it needs to catalyse the industry to invest in people and digital tools, while also thinking about the environmental impact.”

 This article is a part of a series from the Logistics Business Leaders Club held in Dubai on 29 June by MEED in partnership with Mashreq.
 Attendees at the closed-door event were speaking on condition of anonymity.